Andrew & Wendy’s Experience

 One boating couple who installed a Heritage Range Cooker on their boat are Andrew & Wendy.
 We find out why they chose Heritage, how it works for heating and cooking, and how a range cooker has improved their houseboat living.

-What was it that made you move from a house to a house-boat?
+What was it that made you move from a house to a houseboat?

 We were a pretty typical family of four.
 Myself, my wife Wendy and two grown children.
 Much of our life had revolved around Cambridge, from ballroom dancing to our religious activities.
 To move to Cambridge seemed the obvious thing but the cost of housing was prohibitive.
-There was no way we could afford it so the idea was shelved.
+There was no way we could afford it, so the idea was shelved.
 Our two children left home and married at the end of 2008.
 Suddenly we were “empty nesters” and hatched the plan to sell the house and live on a widebeam barge moored on the River Cam in Cambridge.
-I had spent 20 yrs doing up the house and it was perfect in every way.
+I had spent 20 years doing up the house and it was perfect in every way.
 As well as being an electrical and mechanical engineer I relished the challenge of fitting out a boat to live on board.

-Firstly, I would say I never envisaged I could get Cooking, Heating AND Hot water from the same appliance.
-The boat was delivered as a shell and I’ve fitted everything myself.
+Firstly, I would say I never envisaged I could get cooking, heating, and hot water from the same appliance.
+The boat was delivered as a shell, and I’ve fitted everything myself.
 This means, as we were living on board from day one, in a tent!

 So, the water system went in quickly which included a 75litre stainless steel, twin coil calorifier.
 One coil is connected to the engine which heats it when running.
 The other coil was connected to a Mikuni diesel night heater a few months later but initially we used the 1KW immersion heater when stationary.
 The Mikuni eventually was running underfloor heating in the Bathroom and galley and a radiator in the forward cabin.
-We cooked on a camping stove running off of LPG from day one until 2015 when we bought the Heritage.
+We cooked on a camping stove running off LPG from day one until 2015 when we bought the Heritage.